GradientSpaces/Rectified-Point-Flow/README.md

 This saves images of the input (unposed) parts and multiple generations for possible assemblies.

 **Rendering:**  We use [Mitsuba](https://mitsuba.readthedocs.io/en/latest/) for high-quality ray-traced rendering, as shown above.
 For a faster rendering, please switch to [PyTorch3D PointsRasterizer](https://pytorch3d.readthedocs.io/en/latest/modules/renderer/points/rasterizer.html#pytorch3d.renderer.points.rasterizer.PointsRasterizer) by adding `visualizer.renderer="pytorch3d"` argument.
 To save the flow trajectory as a GIF animation, add `visualizer.save_trajectory=true` argument.
-Note that this may be slow depending on the renderer.

 More rendering options are available in [config/visualizer](config/visualizer/default.yaml).